 The user configuration can specify where a call should be routed if a terminal is unobtainable.
-Different destinations can be configured depending on the reason for the unavailability and the call's origin (see "Response if unobtainable", page 186)
+Different destinations can be configured depending on the reason for the unavailability and the call's origin (see "Response if unobtainable", page 184)

 An existing call forwarding is overwritten by a new call forwarding.
-CFU Unconditional, CFB and Call Forwarding on No Reply (see page 340) are equivalent.
+CFU Unconditional, CFB and Call Forwarding on No Reply (see page 338) are equivalent.

 Tab.
-130 Call forwarding
+131 Call forwarding

 End point Operating sequence / signalling on the terminal Scope В Obtains acknowledgement tone when activating and resetting the CFU If First call if call forwarding unconditional is active is activated and C is an internal user, B obtains an attention tone (short ring) and has 5 seconds in which to answer the call.
 Restriction: B can only activate a single call forwarding unconditional.
-Each new one overwrites the old one. С Possible destinations: • User: internal, external 1) , PISN 2) • Coded ringing • UG: 17 to 21 (Mitel 415/430) or 25 to 29 (Mitel 470) and user groups configured as "large". • Standard text (leave message) Requirement: C is not protected against Call Forwarding Unconditional (02).
+Each new one overwrites the old one. С Possible destinations: User: internal, external 1) , PISN 2) Coded ringing UG: 25 to 29 (17 to 21 for Mitel 415/430) and user groups configured as "large".
+Standard text (leave message) Requirement: C is not protected against Call Forwarding Unconditional (02).

-1) see "Call Forwarding Unconditional to exchange", page 336.
+1) see "Call Forwarding Unconditional to exchange", page 334.